 Second home vs. investment property

-Second homes and investment properties can be easily confused.
+Second homes and investment properties aren’t the same thing.
 If you’re borrowing money to get the home, it’s important to be honest with your lender about your plans for its use.
 That’s because lenders have different down payment requirements, credit standards and interest rates for these two types of properties.

 In addition to securing a loan, understanding what distinguishes a second home from an investment property is important when you file your taxes.
 If you use it as a true second home — rather than renting it out — you could get a deduction for mortgage interest and property taxes, just as you do with your first-home mortgage.
 However, this deduction is capped at $750,000 of total mortgage debt.
 If you already have a $750,000 mortgage and get a loan for a vacation home, for example, you won’t be able to deduct the interest on the second mortgage.